Paganiniana/infront-of-me/README.md

 This project provides a web application and the backend API to support it.
 It will describe the view provided in the camera on the mobile device.
 It has two parts: a [[#Backend]] and a [[#Frontend]].

+The API will do the following: take an image as part of its uploaded form and return a `{ message: <content> }` with its description.

 # Backend

 The backend is an Express application, running with a single endpoint.
 To run the project, you should acquire...